Hewlbern/DataExploration/README.md

 ### Failure Rates worldwide, and in Victoria, of loop detectors.

 #### 1. Is there a World recognized body, who can authoritatively assert failure rates for loop detectors?
     - Yes.
 Federal Transportation Administrative, and more, 25 years ago wanted to improve loop detectors with 7 different "state of the art" technologies that were vastly superior.
 25% at any one time in America were broken.
-More information at end of notebook
-    -Details in appendix.
 #### 2. What are other authorities failure rates and how does it compare to the USA at a estimate 25%?
     - The authority checked developed and uses a excel tool to identify maintenance issues which are impacting on the operation of the traffic signal network.
     - The failure rate for loop detectors, if we isolated only 1 ‘data’ created as a result of loop detector failure (there are more than 1 type of failure to identify).
 This is only for very obvious failures.